projectcontour/contour/site/content/docs/main/config/tls-delegation.md

       - "*"
 ```

-In this example, the permission for Contour to reference the Secret `example-com-wildcard` in the `admin` namespace has been delegated to HTTPProxy and Ingress objects in the `example-com` namespace.
+In this example, the permission for Contour to reference the Secret `example-com-wildcard` in the `www-admin` namespace has been delegated to HTTPProxy and Ingress objects in the `example-com` namespace.
 Also, the permission for Contour to reference the Secret `another-com-wildcard` from all namespaces has been delegated to all HTTPProxy and Ingress objects in the cluster.

 To reference the secret from an HTTPProxy or Ingress v1beta1 you must use the slash syntax in the `secretName`: